No matter what type of business you are in, as long as you are involved in email marketing, reminders are something you need to consider and work on.

 *If payment has recently been made, please ignore this reminder!

 Thank you for your cooperation.

-Subject Line: Weekly catch-up with team: Meeting reminder
+Subject Line: Weekly catch-up with a team: Meeting reminder

-I’ve attached the copy of all details regarding the meeting too.
+I’ve attached a copy of all details regarding the meeting too.

 I look forward to talking soon!